josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 This section shows you how to organize the crisis center to conform to the following recommended pattern for Angular applications:

-*   Each feature area resides in its own folder
+*   Each feature area resides in its own directory
 *   Each feature has its own Angular feature module
 *   Each area has its own area root component
 *   Each area root component has its own router outlet and child routes